 We love reality shows as much as the next guilty pleasure fanatic, whether it’s the Real Housewives series or the Kardashians; but just how much of that reality is, well, real?
 And what does it take to produce one of those shows?
 We asked Linda Grandia to get a look behind the scenes.

 Combining reality TV with Pageantry “It’s difficult to make things work,” says Linda Grandia.
-Because we need talented, beautiful, charismatic and intelligent contestants and individuals of such qualities are normally booked and have packed schedules that are often trans-continental, it’s often pretty hard to tie them down to our show.
-Scheduling can be a major feature when casting a contestants, Linda Grandia explains.
+Because we need talented, beautiful, charismatic and intelligent contestants and individuals of such qualities are normally booked and also have packed schedules that are often trans-continental.
+As a result, It’s often pretty hard to tie them down to our show.
+Scheduling can be a major feature when casting contestants, Linda Grandia explains.

 TONS OF PEOPLE WORK BEHIND THE SCENES; SAYS, LINDA GRANDIA

-From casting to editing, there could be a few dozen people working on any given show, Linda Grandia says.
+From casting to editing, there could be in fact a few dozen people working on any given show, Linda Grandia says.
 “A lot of that comes from pre-production,” she notes.
 In our case production becomes unpredictable.
-Everyone meets on day one, the entire team, the contestants and the cast members.
-Prep-roduction consists of planed adventures, activities and locations but the reaction of each individual and the group dynamics are totally not planed, all situations unfolds as we move ahead and intensifies as we get closer to the finals of the competition.
+This is because everyone meets on day one.
+The entire team, the contestants, and also the cast members.
+Of course, pre-production consists of planned adventures, activities and scouting locations.
+However, the reaction of each individual and the group dynamics are totally not planned.
+All situations unfold as we move ahead and intensifies as we get closer to the finals of the competition.